ZackDev/zackdev.github.io/pages/coding_style.md

 * private names start with the underscore

-In general, following coding style guidelines makes it easier to read when accessing it at a later point in time.
+Following coding style guidelines makes it easier to read when accessing it at a later point in time.
 Less complicated to navigate when it comes to maintenance and making additions.
 Easier to use within a program when class names, methods and variables tell you what they are doing without having to guess or to do tedious backtracking.